abpframework/abp/docs/en/Blog-Posts/2020-07-01 v3_0_Release/Post.md

 ### Azure BLOB Storage Provider

-We had created a [BLOB storing system](https://docs.abp.io/en/abp/latest/Blob-Storing) in the previous version.
-This release introduces the Azure BLOB Storage integration.
+We had created a [BLOB storing system](https://docs.abp.io/en/abp/latest/Blob-Storing) in the previous version with a file system and database storage provider.
+This release introduces the Azure BLOB Storage provider.
 See [the documentation](https://docs.abp.io/en/abp/latest/Blob-Storing-Azure).

 ### Distributed Cache Bulk Operations & the New Redis Cache Package